AMReX-Codes/amrex-parser/README.md

 differential equations on block-structured adaptive meshes.
 This library is for users who wish to utilize the parser functionality without incorporating the full AMReX framework.
 It supports both CPU and GPU architectures, including Nvidia, AMD, and Intel GPUs.
+It requires C++17 or later.

 ## Features